Late charge pushes Lakers past Bulls

 Blakeney entered with 4:58 left in the first quarter and scored 15 points in his first eight minutes, including 11 straight for the Bulls during one stretch, helping Chicago to a 41-26 lead.

-Lauri Markkanen, who came in averaging a team-high 15.6 points for the Bulls, was held to three in the first half before finishing with 13 points and 14 rebounds.

-NOTES: Lakers PG Lonzo Ball recorded eight points, 13 rebounds and four assists.
-He shot 3 of 13 from the field, including 2 of 8 from 3-point range. ...
-The Lakers came in last in the NBA in 3-point shooting percentage at 29.4 percent, and they shot 32.5 percent from beyond the arc. ...
+NOTES: Ball recorded eight points, 13 rebounds and four assists, and was 3 for 13 from the field, including 2 for 8 from 3-point range. ...
+The Lakers came in last in the NBA in 3-point shooting percentage at 29.4 percent and shot 13 of 40 (32.5 percent) from beyond the arc. ...
 Chicago PG Kris Dunn made his second start of the season, replacing Jerian Grant.
 Dunn finished with 12 points and six assists. ...
-Chicago SF Denzel Valentine is 15 of 27 from 3-point distance in his past four games. ....
+Chicago SF Denzel Valentine 15 for 27 from 3-point distance in his past four games. ....
 The Bulls came in shooting the lowest percentage in the league at 41.4 percent.
 They shot 38.3 percent against the Lakers. ...
 Chicago also came in as the second-lowest scoring team in the NBA (95.5 points per game). ...
-Bulls C Robin Lopez entered with an 8.8 career scoring average, and his twin brother, Lakers C Brook Lopez, came in with an 18.5 career scoring average.
+Bulls C Robin Lopez came in with an 8.8 career scoring average and his twin brother, Lakers C Brook Lopez, came in with an 18.5 career scoring average.
 Robin outscored Brook 14-4.